p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module_4/task4_3.md

 Satisfied with the result to create new applications by using FAST, the ADC admin continues deploying new applications using FAST.
 Existing application **http-service** needs modification.

-**Step 1:** Before deploying the new applications with FAST you need to create a WAF policy on the BIG-IP via the GUI in partition Common.
+**Step 1:** Before deploying the new applications with FAST you need to create a WAF policy on the BIG-IP via the GUI in partition **Common**.

 The **simple-waf** template , used in **4.3-create-https-waf-app-via-fast.json**, only supports the use of existing WAF policies in partition Common.
 Therefore, we need to create a WAF policy via the BIG-IP GUI first.